(aka "La Rose de Fer" or "The Crystal Rose" or "Night of the Cemetery" or " Friedhof der Toten Seelen" )

 Comments:

-Image quality is a draw between these two releases.
-X-Rated's disc is sharper but also grainer (more so in 16:9 which I thought might be an indication that the image was resized from a 4:3 transfer but I no longer think that is the case) while Redemption seems to have softened the image slightly to do away with some of the grain.
-Colors are slightly richer on the Redemption disc but the difference is minimal.
+ON THE DVDs: Image quality is a draw between these two releases.
+Redemption USA’s transfer is, of course, an interlaced PAL-NTSC conversion; however, X-Rated’s progressive, single-layer, anamorphic transfer is sometimes plagued by artifacting.
+Colors are slightly richer on the Redemption disc, but the difference is minimal.
 The subtitles on the X-Rated disc are a bit more literate but the Redemption subtitles are more than adequate and better displayed.
-Mono audio on both are fine with the creepy music sounding enveloping..
+Mono audio on both are fine with the creepy music sounding enveloping.

 The Redemption disc includes the short film "Les Pays Loins" in anamorphic widescreen and an accompanying still gallery.
 Note that the short was also included as a supplement on the Dutch 3-disc set of Jean Rollin's LES DEMONIAQUES.
-The short film was also presented in anamorphic widescreen on that release and had an accompanying audio commentary by Rollin not present on the Redemption disc (Rollin's other short film "Les Amours Jaunes" which was included on the Dutch 3-disc set of LEVRES DE SANG will be included as a supplement on Redemption USA's next Rollin release THE NUDE VAMPIRE).
+The short film was also presented in anamorphic widescreen on that release and had an accompanying audio commentary by Rollin not present on the Redemption disc.
 The twelve second time difference between the Redemption and X-Rated DVD transfers is the result of the opening licensor logo on the German disc.

 The German disc has beautiful motion menus scored with Pierre Raph's music and a still gallery.
 The UK disc (not reviewed here) has an interview with the director.